algo21-116010293/Assignment2/README.md

 From Rank IC and Portforlio Return above, we can see that the performance of CF Return is not that good.
 However, the statistics in the report [Shared Analyst Coverage:
 Unifying Momentum Spillover Effects](https://github.com/algo21-116010293/Assignment2/blob/main/Shared%20Analyst%20Coverage%20Unifying%20Momentum%20Spillover%20Effects.pdf) is quite good, we think the reasons may come from several respects.

 * **First, the data in this report is from A-Share market while the data in the report is from NYSE, NASDAQ, and NYSE MKT.
-Different markets will bring different effect. **
+Different markets will bring different effect.**

 * **Second, in the report, a stock is considered to be covered by an analyst if the analyst issues at least one FY1 or FY2 earnings forecast for the stock over the past 12 months.
-However, this repo has not consider the grade that analysts gave to the stock yet. **
+However, this repo has not consider the grade that analysts gave to the stock yet.**

-* **Third, the construction of factor can consider more aspects like the number of analysts that cover the same stock. **
+* **Third, the construction of factor can consider more aspects like the number of analysts that cover the same stock.**

+Toward these points, further work can be done.
+Actually, the paper also implied other method try to improve it.

 ## Reference
 The basic paper that this repo base on is [Shared Analyst Coverage: